Tutorial: Create a cool starfield

 Create a new layer below the “small stars” layer (“kleine sterne”).
 Fill this layer totally black.

 Now lets activate our small stars layer.
 Right click the layer in the layers dialog, choose “Add alpha channel”.

 Again use the free selection tool to select some parts of the image by random move the selection tool all over the layer, but it should be much less than the wild selection in step 7.

-Selection / Fade: 50px.
+Selection / Feather: 50px.
 Remove the selected area by pressing DEL.
 The small stars should be still crearly visible but some parts are darker or completely black.

 To see what my layers look like: